 Based close to Bournemouth, T2K was founded over 28 years ago as a specialist business telephony provider.
 Today, we support hundreds of businesses and thousands of users across the UK with both hosted and onsite phone systems.
+Our customers range from small businesses to large multi-site organisations with complex networking requirements.
 Being at the forefront of the development of VoIP systems, we're perfectly placed to provide you with expert advice based on years of experience.
-Our customers range from small businesses right through to large multisite organisations with complex networking requirements.
+We regularly review all of the UK VoIP providers so that we can make up to the minute recommendations to our customers.

 UK Based Customer Service